Lady Jaye: G.I. Joe: The Movie

 Like most of the characters from the original series, Lady Jaye makes a minor appearance in G.I.
 Joe: The Movie.
 She is part of a unit of Joes led by Roadblock who go after the fleeing Cobra forces after Cobra's first attempt to steal the Broadcast Energy Transmitter (B.E.T.) and become captives of Cobra-La.

 DiC

 Lady Jaye makes her first appearance as a member of the Sgt.
 Slaughter's Marauders, wearing a blue version of her original uniform in the five part mini-series, Operation Dragonfire.
 She still uses her javelins as her primary weapon.
 As the regular season progressed, Lady Jaye's personality began to change from her original version.
 She would be used in episodes paired with Captain Grid-Iron instead of Flint, as Flint was not part of the cast for this season.
 By the time Flint returned to the cast, Lady Jaye had been dropped.

 Resolute

-Lady Jaye appears in the 2009 animated film, G.I.
+Lady Jaye appears in the 2009 animated webseries, G.I.
 Joe: Resolute, though she has no speaking lines and is only seen on the USS Flagg aircraft carrier.